Student Loan Smarts: Choose the Right Loan Option

 What is the repayment term?

 Another important thing to know is the time you have to pay back the loan.
-Both federal and private loans offer deferred repayment, which means you won’t have to pay back the loan until the student graduates or withdraws from school.
-Of course, you always have the option to pay back your student loan sooner.
+Federal loans and most private lenders offer deferred repayment, which means you won’t have to pay back the loan until the student graduates or withdraws from school.
+Generally, you will always have the option to pay your student loan back sooner.

 One advantage of federal student loans is that they can offer income-driven repayment plans that can reduce your monthly payments in the event that you’re having difficulty paying back your loan.
-Private loans don’t offer this feature.
+Private lenders usually don’t offer this feature.
 Learn more about repayment plans.

 What is the total cost of your loan?